A small architecture demo

 Cache Line Utilization

 Whenever an array access operation is performed, it is loaded in a cache line, which is then stored on the CPU’s cache.
-This is normally the 64 bytes including and after the element accessed.
+This is normally the 64 bytes on the aligned block containing the memory address we want to access.
 The size of the cache line is completely controlled by hardware, and does occasionally vary (like on Apple Silicon chips).

-Looking back at array memory layouts, we can see that accessing the 64 bytes including and after each query corresponds nicely to accessing elements (mostly) on the same “row”.
-This is why rowMajor dominates columnMajor in runtime, array data for some future additions are already in the cache.
+Looking back at array memory layouts, we can see that accessing an element corresponds to also accessing elements (mostly) on the same “row”.
+This is why rowMajor dominates columnMajor in runtime, some array data for some future additions are already in the cache.
 We can see this effect diminish as we make the sizeof the data smaller, where things start to even out, because more data is stored per cache line, so less cache lines need to be loaded for the entire 2D array to be summed.

 Benchmarks